Update: October 29, 2020

 What type of clinical sites are available for clerkships?

 Clinical clerkships are a vital component of your medical education and the quality of the programs provided is often overlooked in the initial search for medical school.
-Trinity provides students the kind of clinical experience you would expect from a U.S. medical school.
+Trinity provides students with the kind of clinical experience you would expect from a U.S. medical school.
 Both of our U.S. clinical locations have a clinical Dean on site.

 What kind and where are the residency programs to which recent graduates were accepted?